Training in assistive technology

 We are also available for other workshops not included in the list (e.g., on-screen keyboards).
 If you have any specific needs, please contact us.

-All workshops are free of charge and can be run either at the CAT or at the school requesting them.
+All workshops can be run either at the CAT or at the school requesting them.